YeabMoges/VPN-Pihole/README.md

 ```
 ## Setup Pihole container

-Create a new folder, in this case pihole
+Create a directory, in this case pihole
 ```sh
 mkdir pihole
 ```